-Almost one in seven adults in Virginia (13.6%) are current smokers,1 and more than half (55.1%) of these smokers make a quit attempt in the course of a year.2 The VAQL provides an easily accessible, free resource for those trying to quit.
+Almost one in eight adults in Virginia (12.4%) were smokers during 2021,1 and in 2020 around half (55.1%) of adult smokers reported making a quit attempt in the course of a year.2 The VAQL provides an easily accessible, free resource for those trying to quit.
+Over two in five VAQL participants are uninsured (11%) or Medicaid-insured (34%), highlighting the importance of this free, low barrier program for the residents of Virginia.